Skip to content

 annotations:

-storageclass.kubernetes.io/is-default-class: "true" # The magic annotation
+storageclass.kubernetes.io/is-default-class: "true" # The default annotation

 provisioner: kubernetes.io/aws-ebs